mj1618/stormpath-client-api-guide/source/logout.rst

 ``https://{DNS-LABEL}.apps.stormpath.io/oauth/revoke``

 This endpoint takes a POST with your current OAuth token and revokes it.
 You can optionally specify whether you are passing an Access or Refresh token with the ``token_type_hint`` parameter.
+Regardless of which token type is provided, all the related access and refresh tokens will be revoked.

 **Request**